 3. Measure Drawer Opening and Cut Fronts and Backs

-When learning how to make drawers this is the step I see people struggle with the most.
-But keeping a few things it mind it’s easy math.
+When learning how to make drawers, this is the step I see people struggle with the most.
+But when you keep a few things it mind it’s easy math.
 Start by measuring the width of the drawer opening of your project.
 Then you need to subtract space your drawer slides need, which is typically 1/2″ each for 1″ total.

 The DIY drawers fronts and backs are sandwiched between the sides so those need to be accounted for also.
 If you’re using 1x material that is a full 3/4″ then just subtract 1-1/2″, but if you are using plywood it gets a little tricky since plywood isn’t really 3/4″.